 - Coping Saw (or a 1″ Chisel, Chisel Hammer and Tenon Saw)

 - Workmate® or workbench (Can also use clamps on a table)

 *You can use a wide variety of woods but avoid exotic woods because they can be toxic and can also give off a flavour when cooking.
 Also avoid woods that are very porous (such as oak), as they can absorb foods and juices, making them difficult to clean.

 Here are some suggested woods that work well for cooking utensils:

 To read more about Choosing woods, see our guide.

 |Note: If you have a workbench and vise, this is the easiest way to work.
-However, in this course Paul is showing how you can use a Workmate® (other similar products will work well too).|
+However, in this course, Paul is showing how you can make a chopping board using a Workmate® (other equivalent products work just as well).|